Links

 This source for Christian skits offers the first few lines of a skit for your preview, and then you must purchase it to in order to obtain the entire skit.
 Because the website is based in England, payment must be made through Paypal.
 At least you don’t have to pay shipping! http://www.short-christian-skits.com

-You are probably familiar with the Skit Guys.
+You may be familiar with the Skit Guys.
 You can view a lot of their skits on YouTube or on their website.
 You can buy scripts for download, or you can get videos of the skits to download and watch.
 You can also purchase DVDs of their skits. http://skitguys.com/

 The Fellowship of Christian Athletes resource website has skits that are free to use (see their copyright info).
 The “scripts” leave a lot of room for you to improvise or write your own word-for-word scripts.
 There are other resources available at the website, which are written with the college student in mind and may need to be adapted for your women’s ministry. http://www.fcaresources.com